StephenTrainor/int256_t/README.md

 ### Usage
 Simply include the header file via `#include "int256_t.h"` or `#include "path/to/int256_t.h"`

-Additionally, have `int256_t.c` in the same directory as the header file
+Additionally, have `int256_t.c` in the same directory as the header file, or adjust the includes accordingly

 ### Limits
 When `DIGITS` is 78, int256_t supports at least -2^256 to 2^256 - 1